Reflections on Type - A 10-day Enneagram Intensive with Dr. Claudio Naranjo by Katherine Chernick Fauvre

 Claudio's focus was on recognizing the pathology and the hidden passion of the types.
 He reinforced that the study of typing must go beyond written descriptions and that of much more importance is the ability to recognize type intuitively.
 He emphasized creating more of an environment for seeing the subtleties, trusting the gut, and letting subtlety be the dominant factor.

-I found the week to be evocative.
+I found the ten-day intensive to be evocative.
 I came away with a more expanded sense of type and yet a narrower set of criteria, "Ennea-types," Claudio's personality assessment according to the Enneagram.
 The nuances have continued to surface for me.
 I have discovered that there is an underlying subtlety that cannot be conveyed through using one particular word or descriptor.
 Perhaps we rely too much on descriptors since it is tempting to want to classify.
 I found that it leads most away from their actual type.
-More importantly, I believe there is something inherently revealing in a person's posture, something detectable in a person's tone, speech, lexicon use, manner, carriage, energy, and the distinctive way people respond to situations.
+More importantly, I believe there is something inherently revealing in a person's posture, something detectable in a person's microexpressions, tone, speech, lexicon use, manner, carriage, energy, and the distinctive way people respond to situations.
 I found all of this to be important as I had already mastered the study of behaviors, body language, and micro-expressions.

 In conclusion, Claudio explained that the logic of the system suggests that whereas the truth is liberating, a felt insight must also come into play; and by working on the virtues with attention to practice, transformation can occur.
 Finally, he suggested that working with a trusted group that will call you on your fixation is one of the most effective ways to challenge your compulsive behavior and will support the growth process.